 DOSAGE AND ADMINISTRATION

 Dosage should be limited to the smallest effective amount to preclude the development of ataxia, oversedation or confusion.
-The initial dose should not exceed 2 Librax (chlordiazepoxide and clidinium) capsules per day, to be increased gradually as needed and tolerated.
+The initial dose should not exceed 2 Librax capsules per day, to be increased gradually as needed and tolerated.

-Librax (chlordiazepoxide and clidinium) is available in green capsules, each containing 5 mg chlordiazepoxide hydrochloride and 2.5 mg clidinium bromide — bottles of 100 (NDC 0187-4100-10).
+Librax is available in light green opaque capsules, each containing 5 mg chlordiazepoxide hydrochloride and 2.5 mg clidinium bromide - bottles of 100 (NDC 0187-4100-10), with Librax imprinted on the body of the capsule.

 Additional Librax Information